Resume Assistant was a product integration between LinkedIn and its corporate overlord, Microsoft. It was discontinued in the first quarter of 2023.

 LinkedIn Profile Plagiarism

-Did that video impress you?
-If it did, you need to know that unless you opt out of Resume Assistant, LinkedIn can share information from your public profile with Word users anywhere.
+Unless you have opted out of Resume Assistant, hold on.
+Microsft can share your public profile with Word users everywhere.

 Thus, I recommend opting out — unless you want to risk having your profile copied.

 You can do so via your desktop and mobile devices: